-Autumn Harvest Salad is the perfect easy side dish or lunch for Fall.
-Made with roasted delicata squash, kale, crispy apples, pears, cranberries and crunchy pecans.
-Gluten free, refined sugar free with paleo, low carb, keto & Whole 30 options.
+This Fall Salad with Kale and Delicata Squash is loaded with all the classic autumn flavors and is the perfect easy side dish or healthy lunch.
+Made with massaged kale, roasted delicata squash, crispy apples, pears, cranberries and crunchy pecans.
+Gluten free, refined sugar free with paleo, low carb, keto & Whole30 options.

 Fall is in the air and this Autumn Harvest Salad has been happening on repeat at our house.
 It’s packed with tons of healthy greens and hearty flavors of the season.

-We are big salad fans and one of the best things about having a salad for lunch or dinner is that you can pretty much customize it with whatever you have on hand.
+We are big salad fans all year long and one of the best things about having a salad for lunch or dinner is that you can pretty much customize it with whatever you have on hand.
+A few of our favorites include this Kale Salad with Avocado, Spinach Salad, Chicken Salad and some sort of variation of this delicious Fall Salad.

 This Autumn Harvest Salad is packed with roasted delicata squash, crispy apples, pears, kale and crunchy pecans.

 Not a fan of delicata squash?
-Swap it for butternut, acorn, sweet potato or pumpkin instead.
+Swap it for butternut squash, acorn squash, roasted sweet potatoes or pumpkin instead.

 Don’t like chicken?
 Leave it out or use turkey instead.